celestewinterton/guestly/README.md

     `git clone git@github.com:celestewinterton/guestly.git`

-2. CD into the frontend and backend directeries to install all dependencies
+2. CD into the frontend and backend folders to install all dependencies

     `npm install`